Wilson, safeties share their thoughts after IU's second full-pads practice of 2015

 In 2008, Bradford passed for 4,720 yards and 50 touchdowns, Chris Brown and DeMarco Murray both rushed for over 1,000 yards, Juaquin Iglesias caught 74 balls for 1,150 yards and Jermaine Gresham added 66 catches for 950 yards.

-Wilson was also instrumental in the development of Adrian Peterson.
-Peterson rushed for 1,925 yards in his freshman campaign (2004), which set an OU single-season record and marked the highest total for a freshman in NCAA history.
+Instrumental in the development of Adrian Peterson, who rushed for 1,925 yards his freshman campaign - an OU single-season record and the highest total for a freshman in NCAA history.

 Followed Randy Walker to Northwestern from Miami University after spending nine years in Oxford, coaching alongside former Indiana head coach Terry Hoeppner.